Chart Color Schemes

 Winmalee's population is slightly older than the national pattern

 Winmalee has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's figure of 38 years.
-Comparing it with Greater Sydney's average, the 65-74 age group is notably over-represented at 10.8% in Winmalee, while the 25-34 year-olds are under-represented at 8.6%.
-Between 2021 and present, the 75 to 84 age group has increased from 4.8% to 7.0%, and the 15 to 24 cohort has risen from 12.5% to 13.8%.
-Conversely, the 25 to 34 age group has decreased from 10.2% to 8.6%.
-By 2041, demographic modeling projects significant changes in Winmalee's age profile.
-The 85+ cohort is expected to surge dramatically, growing by 106 people (102%) from 104 to 210.
-Notably, the combined 65+ age groups will account for all of the total population growth, reflecting the area's aging demographic trend.
-Meanwhile, the 45 to 54 and 65 to 74 cohorts are expected to experience population declines.
+Comparing Winmalee's demographic with Greater Sydney's average, the 65-74 age group is notably over-represented at 10.8%, while the 25-34 age group is under-represented at 8.7%.
+Between 2021 and present, the 75-84 age group has increased from 4.8% to 7.0% of the population, and the 15-24 cohort has risen from 12.5% to 13.8%.
+Conversely, the 25-34 age group has decreased from 10.2% to 8.7%.
+By 2041, demographic modeling suggests significant changes in Winmalee's age profile.
+The 85+ age cohort is projected to surge by 107 people (103%) from 104 to 211.
+Notably, the combined 65+ age groups will account for 100% of total population growth, reflecting the area's aging demographic trend.
+Meanwhile, the 45-54 and 65-74 cohorts are expected to experience population declines.